 These outputs are assigned a score as a raw value and then ranked in percentiles for risk.
-The percentiles can be compared to the scores of the historical fire weather days.
-Figure 8-18 is an example of a FireCast output of Mount Shasta, also dated September 10, 2022.
+The percentiles can be compared to the scores of the historical fire weather days. is an example of FireCast output of Mount Shasta, also dated September 10, 2022.